Eshlyn greets you

 “Alright, alright.
 Enough speculation.”
 Eshlyn cut in.
 I could tell she was trying not to act giddy.
 “Everyone is here, let's just open it, shall we?”

 “Oh, I can't look!”
 Selene spun around.
 “You should be the one to do it, Eshlyn.
-You contributed more than I did, after all.”
+You contributed more than I did.”

 We all looked at each other for a beat before nodding.
 Finally, she reached forward, her fingers brushing tentatively over the seal before breaking it and reading.
 We watched in silence, breath held like it might change the words.